This competition is free to enter. There will be prizes and opportunities for winning scripts to be sent to production companies.

 Eligibility: Open to all, as long as it has not been published elsewhere.
 All submissions must be in English and conform to the green stories criteria of showing a positive vision of what a sustainable society might look like or in some way smuggling in green solutions/policies/characters in the context of an otherwise mainstream story.
 Entries must be submitted via the link below.

-Submit here.
-Send as a pdf.
-Also your script will get a better reception if written in a standard TV episode format e.g. see https://downloads.bbc.co.uk/writersroom/scripts/screenplaytv.pdf
+Submission details will be provided in April/May 2021.
+Your script will get a better reception if written in a standard TV episode format e.g. see https://downloads.bbc.co.uk/writersroom/scripts/screenplaytv.pdf

 The first output from our green stories short stories competition is now available to buy ‘Resurrection Trust‘ – a collection of funny, dark, mad, bad, upbeat, downbeat and fantastical short stories about living sustainably.
 It has a foreword by Caroline Lucas and review by Jonathon Porritt.
 It’s £3.99/£7.99 available on Amazon or even better https://www.hive.co.uk/ which allows you support your local bookshop.
 Writers may find it a useful source of ideas.